wilsonteng97/NTULearn-Blackboard-Downloader/README.md

 # NTULearn-Blackboard-Downloader
 This repository helps to download NTU content from NTULearn in a conveniently.
+This repository contains 2 scripts:
+- NTUContentDownloaderConsoleApp.py (Downloads course materials)
+- NTULectureVideoDownloaderConsoleApp.py (Downloads lecture videos)

-This script will start by asking for ntulearn username and password.
-Using the information, it will show all the current modules you are taking and you can select any one of them to start downloading.
+Both scripts will start by asking for ntulearn username and password.
+Using the information, it will display all the registered modules.
+Simply select any one of the courses to begin downloading your files (ppt, pdf, etc).

+Note: development for the lecture video downloader script has been discontinued due to unstandardised platforms used by different professors (E.g. BBcollaborate, Zoom, etc).

 </br></br></br>
 ## Below are some dependencies to install before running:
 Run these line by line in terminal or command prompt.